strata-io/strata-service-extension-examples/api-attribute-loading/README.md

 Loading user attributes from an API is a common requirement.
 The ability to load attributes from proprietary sources enables a user's profile to be enriched.
-Once user attributes are cached on the session, they can be used for policy evaluation and to as HTTP headers that are sent to upstream applications.
+Once user attributes are cached on the session, they can be used for policy evaluation and as HTTP headers that are sent to upstream applications.

 ## Setup